DosMike/SM-Formula/README.md

 In addition to these default triggers there's also one default variable that will update automatically, and that's `$edicts`.
 While this plugin itself does not give entity count based triggers, this number might be helpful for other stuff as well.

 Within `filter` you can list multiple blocks that will only trigger, if the condition the the name evaluates &gt;0.
-For example you could `"filter" { "$maptime-4" { "mp_autoteambalance" "if(@all-9,1,0)" } }` to set auto team balance if there are 10 or more players but only after minute 5 (inclusive).
+For example you could `"filter" { "$maptime>=5" { "mp_autoteambalance" "if(@all>=10,1,0)" } }` to set auto team balance if there are 10 or more players but only after minute 5 (inclusive).

 You can also execute server commands.
 Instead of a cvar name just put `exec` and the command as value.
-You can put user variables into the command as well, but you have to prefix them with `i` for integer or `f` for numbers with decimals (floats).
-They should look something like `i$edicts`.
-Formulas, cvars and target selectors wont work here.
+The commands support math context similar to `/mathexec`.
+Put math expressions between pund signs (`#`) to evaluate them.
+If you need integer values, round() them and decimals will not be appended.
+With this you could for example `sm_slap @all #round[rand[0,1]]#`.
+This will not work for setting convars unless you use the command `sm_cvar`!

 Besides a `default.cfg` config, you can create configs for every map (`mapname.cfg`).
 The configs should be located in your sourcemod directory under `/configs/formula/`.